-Reached by text, Lee declined immediate comment, but said he would speak to PlayPennsylvania in the future.
+Reached by text, Lee declined to comment but said he would speak to PlayPennsylvania in the future.

 Unlicensed machines mean no revenue for state or local government

-Adams, the DA pointed out the machines at 777 Casino were unlicensed and unregulated, which means they were also untaxed and no one from the state was assuring their fairness.
+Adams pointed out that the machines at 777 Casino were unlicensed and unregulated, which means they were also untaxed and no one from the state was assuring their fairness.

-“They paid nothing for what we determined was an illegal casino.”
+“They paid nothing for what we determined was an illegal casino,” he said.